Alirsni/DailyReports/README.md

 ## Task Details

-1. **Task 1**: [form js]
+1. **Task 1**: [js]
-   - Start time: [18:17]
+   - Start time: [16:24]
-   - End time: [21:21]
+   - End time: [21:02]
-   - Duration:  about 3 H
+   - Duration:  about 4 H
-   - Progress: [working on form js]
+   - Progress: [working on form js and watching courses]
-   - Additional notes: work on validations of inputs for forwarding the form in last section for selecting three button at least and reading some docs and watching videos of some validations logic
+   - Additional notes: work on some part of validations and reading docs and watching a video of some mini projects in youtube.

 ## Challenges and Roadblocks